ahujatejas06/iitk-traveller-docs-2/index.md

 | events_2_t              |          Path followed if events_2 is true |
 | events_2_f              |          Path followed if events_2 is false |

+## Syntax
+Each command consists of 3 comma-separated tokens ended with a newline.

+- Starting Landmark
+- Condition Value
+- Finishing Landmark

+## Execution Flow
+The execution flow can be visualized as traversing a graph following its edges.
+Your journey will start at the `start` node and will end as soon as the you reaches the `finish` node.
+Therefore each command represents a directed edge in the graph from the starting landmark to the finishing landmark.
+The condition value specifies which edge to be traversed from a particular node.

+Only the commands with condition value equal to the value of `cond` will be available to follow.

+If there is no valid path available, an error will be returned.

+{: .info}
+The `start` and `finish` node must be present in the code otherwise an error will be generated.

+{: .info}
+The traversal should start at the `start` node and end at the `finish` node.
+The traversal ends as soon as you reach the `finish` node.
 # About the Language
 IITK - Traveller is an esoteric language designed by Programming Club,IIT Kanpur.
 Started as a fun winter project, the construct of the language is partially inspired by esolangs 3var and Taxi, and its major goal is to introduce IITK peeps to esolangs and provide them with a relatable, challenging and creative construct, in case they have been bored using the similar language constructs like C/C++,Java,Python etc.